-- 36.2 Piping Superintendents, General Forepersons and Forepersons engaged on a project must be members of Local 170. - 36.3 The Employer will not coerce or use any persuasive action to require any employee to withdraw their membership from the Union. - 36.4 The Employer agrees to supply the Local Union with a list of all employees on request.
-The Union agrees, on request, to supply a list of unemployed members to the Employer. - 36.5 All employees including Apprentices must have a clearance or dispatch slip from Local 170 before being hired.
+- 36.2 General Forepersons and Forepersons engaged on a project must be members of UA Local 170. - 36.3 The Employer will not coerce or use any persuasive action to require any employee to withdraw their membership from the Union. - 36.4 The Employer agrees to supply UA Local 170 with a list of all employees on request.
+The Union agrees, on request, to supply a list of unemployed members to the Employer. - 36.5 All employees including Apprentices must have a clearance or dispatch slip from UA Local 170 before being hired.